nmccloskey/DREADDFUL/README.md

 ## Disclaimer

-Built for the DRN chemogenetics project "Behavioral impact of chemogenetic manipulations of 5-HT DRN neurons in transgenic Tph2-iCre rats" by Nicholas S. McCloskey, Chen Li, & Lynn G. Kirby (in review).
-This is research code provided “as is.”
-It reflects the exact steps used for the study’s analyses and may need adaptation for other datasets.
+Built for the manuscript - currently **in review** - titled *Behavioral impact of chemogenetic manipulations of 5-HT DRN neurons in transgenic Tph2-iCre rats* by Nicholas S. McCloskey, Chen Li, & Lynn G. Kirby.
+This research code, provided “as is," reflects the exact steps used for the study’s analyses and may need adaptation for other datasets.